 In this process, a team of promoters who participated in all Works was formed to develop capacities and ensure that producers with skills to solve nest problems are present in every community.

 Women groups.
 We continue with the production and sale of handmade soaps as a way to generate income for women.
 Increasingly, the members of the group are assuming more responsibilities in the sale of their products.
 In this quarter the group grew and joined a new product, the repellent for mosquitoes, which has had great acceptance in the Limones community.

-We thank you for your collaboration on this project and are waiting for questions, comments and suggestions
+Thank you for your trust and support to this project and look forward comments and suggestions from you all.